tobiasstenberg/DOTFILES/README.md

 * notifications: dunst

 ## TO DO
+Make a resources and links section
 Configure rofi
 Configure dunst
-Make your own color scheme and integrate with gtk2 and gtk3

 ## Keybindings
 Mod+Return: exec st